dubsquared/devopsblog/source/_posts/2013-05-16-python-continuous-documentation.markdown

 - Documentation
 ---

-So you've written a nice Python library where you were a good little developer, keeping docstrings updated with [Sphinx formatting][1].
-It's easy to turn these docstrings into beautiful, hosted HTML, updated every time you push to GitHub.
+A well-documented Python library is something to be proud of.
+Reading through the code, you've got docstrings explaining the various parameters and constraints around your functions, hopefully using standards like [Sphinx][1] or [Google][13] formatting.
+Having to open up the code to find this information is less than ideal, but it's easy to turn these docstrings into beautiful, hosted HTML, updated every time you push to GitHub.

 We'll be taking advantage of plenty of different technologies to make this
 happen: